Become a Lore Mapper

 You have the recording and a rough map, now combine them and submit:

-2. your storyteller, and
+2. your storyteller's email address, and

 3. narrativeinfrastructure@gmail.com